-Ada Ferrer Pulitzer Prize-winning author of Cuba and professor of History and Latin American and Caribbean Studies at New York University
+Ada Ferrer Pulitzer Prize-Winning Author of Cuba and Professor of History at Princeton University

 About the Author

 Ada Ferrer, who is originally from Havana and grew up in a Cuban community in New Jersey, is the author of the Pulitzer Prize-winning Cuba: An American History.
-The book chronicles more than five hundred years of Cuban history and its relations with the United States.
-She is also the author of Insurgent Cuba: Race, Nation, and Revolution, 1868-1898, which won the Berkshire Book Prize for the best first book by a woman in any field of history, and Freedom’s Mirror: Cuba and Haiti in the Age of Revolution, which won the Frederick Douglass Book Prize from the Gilder Lehrman Center at Yale University as well as the Frederick Katz, Wesley Logan, and James A. Rawley prizes from the American Historical Association.
+Cuba chronicles more than five hundred years of Cuban history and its relations with the United States.
+She is also the author of Insurgent Cuba: Race, Nation, and Revolution, 1868-1898, winner of the Berkshire Book Prize.
+Freedom’s Mirror: Cuba and Haiti in the Age of Revolution won the Frederick Douglass Book Prize from the Gilder Lehrman Center at Yale University and the Frederick Katz, Wesley Logan, and James A. Rawley prizes from the American Historical Association.

 Ferrer graduated from Vassar College with an AB degree in English.
 She holds a Master’s in History from University of Texas at Austin and a PhD in History from the University of Michigan.
-She has taught at New York University since 1995, where she is currently the Julius Silver Professor of History and Latin American and Caribbean Studies.
+Currently, she is a Professor of History at Princeton University.
+She taught at New York University from 1995 to 2024, where she was the Julius Silver Professor of History and Latin American and Caribbean Studies.
 She was a 2018 Guggenheim Fellow and has received support for her research from organizations including the Dorothy and Lewis Cullman Center for Scholars and Writers at the New York Public Library, the National Endowment for the Humanities, the Fulbright Commission, and more.
-She is also the co-curator of “Visionary Aponte: Art and Black Freedom,” an exhibit on carpenter and artist José Antonio Aponte, that has been housed at NYU, Duke University and Havana’s Centro de Desarrollo de las Artes Visuales.
+She is the co-curator of “Visionary Aponte: Art and Black Freedom,” an exhibit on carpenter and artist José Antonio Aponte, that has been shown at NYU, Duke University, and Havana’s Centro de Desarrollo de las Artes Visuales.

 Suggested Topics